 National elections were held on 30 October 2012.
-The first sitting of Parliament, held on 19 November 2012, saw Prime Minister Meltek Sato Kilman Livtunvanu (Sato Kilman) re-elected to the position by 29 votes to 23.
-Kilman leads a coalition government comprising nine political parties and one independent.
-On 21 March, Kilman resigned pre-empting a motion of no confidence.
-On 23 March, Moana Carcasses was elected Prime Minister.
+The first sitting of Parliament, held on 19 November 2012, saw Prime Minister Meltek Sato Kilman Livtunvanu (Sato Kilman) elected Prime Minister for the second time.
+However, on 21 March, Kilman resigned pre-empting a motion of no confidence.
+On 23 March, Moana Carcasses Kalosil was elected Prime Minister.
 Tahitian-born, Carcasses is the first non Ni-Vanuatu to hold the office.

 Most of Vanuatu's population lives in rural areas where subsistence farming and fishing are the main sources of livelihood.
 While agriculture, particularly beef cattle, is an important export industry, Vanuatu's economic growth is driven largely by tourism and construction.
 Tourism and tourism-related services sectors (wholesale and retail trade, hotels and restaurants, and transport and communication) account for approximately 40 per cent of GDP and one third of people in formal employment.
 Construction activity is being driven by private-sector retail, residential and a number of donor-funded government construction projects mostly on the island of Efate, particularly in Port Vila.

 Australia has a close relationship with Vanuatu.
 Australia is the largest aid donor and the main source of tourists (65 per cent) and investment.
 There is also a significant resident population of Australians (approximately 1300).
 Australia and Vanuatu enjoy a very broad range of links at government, business and community levels.
 There are regular visits in both directions between Australia and Vanuatu.
-Most recently, Foreign Minister Senator Carr visited Vanuatu in February 2013.
-Former Parliamentary Secretary for Pacific Island Affairs Richard Marles has visited Vanuatu a number of times, most recently in February 2012.
+Former Foreign Minister Senator Carr visited Vanuatu in February 2013.
 Australia has a High Commission in Port Vila and the Vanuatu Government established a High Commission in Canberra in March 2012.

 Australia’s aid to Vanuatu is estimated at $65.4 million in 2013-14, up from $61.4 million in 2012-13.
-Australia is the country’s largest donor.
+Australia is the country’s largest bilateral aid donor.
 Australian aid is governed by the Australia-Vanuatu Partnership for Development, which focuses on improving education, health, infrastructure, economic governance and law and justice.
 To improve education access and quality, Australia provides assistance in areas such as school grants, curriculum improvement, teacher training and classroom construction.
 In the health sector, Australian aid is strengthening health service delivery (for example by upgrading health facilities and training nurses) and is supporting malaria reduction.
-Other major initiatives include infrastructure (roads, telecommunications, energy) and land management.
+Other major initiatives include infrastructure (roads, urban development, telecommunications) and land management.
 Australia also provides support to law and justice institutions and to civil society organisations in Vanuatu.
-Further information can be found on the AusAID website.
+Further information can be found on Australian Aid.